Code-dot-mil/code.mil/FAQ.md

 Modern software is open sourced software.
 The creative contribution of individual developers to help solve complex problems of impact is largely untapped by DoD.
 Through this experiment, we are trying to more actively participate in the open source and free software communities.
 We need your help to build better software products and services for our military members and citizens across the country.

-##What happened as a result of community feedback during the release phase one?
+##What happened as a result of community feedback during phase one?
 What happened to the draft Defense Open Source Agreement?

 The original open source strategy explored an innovative legal pathway of using contract law to attach widely adopted licenses to our projects.
 This strategy was encapsulated in the draft Defense Open Source Agreement.
 The developer community energetically responded to our call for comment, and we received a lot of great feedback.
 Thank you!